tomlobato/db_facet/README.md

 # db_facet

-db_facet is a collection os classes meant to crawls into a database and generates a Hash structure representing the data and its entity relations (DbSpider).
+db_facet is a collection os classes to crawls into a database and generates a Hash structure representing the data and its entity relations (DbSpider).
 The Hash structure can be read by DbSpiderWeaver to insert data into the database again.

 ## Installation